judasgutenberg/Esp8266_RemoteControl/README.md

 </code>

 the "values" parameter in the form JSON can also be a SQL string to generate a list of options from the database.
 If so, the SQL needs to return a 'text' column for a proper dropdown list of options to be displayed.
-(Obviously, anyone permitted to write such reports could wreak a lot of havoc with malicious SQL placed here to drop tables, etc.  With great power comes at least some responsibility, God!)
+(Obviously, anyone permitted to write such reports could wreak a lot of havoc with malicious SQL placed here to drop tables, etc.  With great power comes at least some responsibility, amirite, Yahweh?)
 A log of each report that is run is kept, and each log item is accessible via the web UI with enough information to allow it to be re-run with the same set of parameters as the original run.

 Here is the JSON for a report that can generate two different graphs ("good graph" and "better graph" will appear in the output format dropdown as options, in addition to options for HTML and CSV):